syedwshah/syedwshah/README.md

 - [Stack Overflow](https://stackoverflow.com/users/9059680/shah)
 - [Medium](https://medium.com/@syedwshah.nyc)

+Here are some ideas to get you started:

-- 🔭 I'm currently working on ... a social media api written in go lang that will leverage GraphQL and TDD
+- 🔭 I'm currently working on ... a social media API written in Go Lang that leverages GraphQL and follows a Test-Driven Development (TDD) approach.
-- 🌱 I'm currently learning ...
-I'm a Go land master in the making
+- 🌱 I'm currently aiming to become a Go Lang master.
-- 👯 I'm looking to collaborate on ...
-Web or Native applications that abstract annoying tasks out of our lives!
+- 👯 I'm looking to collaborate on web or native applications that abstract annoying tasks out of our lives!
-- 💬 Ask me about ...
-React, React-Native, TypeScript, Go, GraphQL
+- 💬 Ask me about React, React-Native, TypeScript, Go, and GraphQL.
-- 📫 How to reach me: ...
-My Links!!!
+- 📫 How to reach me: Check out my links above!
-- ⚡ Fun fact: ...
-Flow artist
+- ⚡ Fun fact: I'm a flow artist and I help run free events in NY/NJ area! 🎭

-Please feel free to click on my pinned projects to see in depth explanations, demos, and code for them.
-I've spent the past 7 years building these and have made them available for anyone who may want to build their own projects without the need to do everything from scratch on their own.
+Please feel free to click on my pinned projects to see in-depth explanations, demos, and code for them.
+I've spent the past 5+ years building these and have made them available for anyone who may want to build their own projects without the need to start from scratch.